Ragusa Sicily, Italy Travel Guide

 Local markets and street food offer budget-friendly options.

-Check for current local restrictions and advice.
+Check for present local restrictions and advice.

 Using Italian greetings makes a difference.
 Dress modestly when visiting religious sites.